Skip to content

 Key Things To Keep Track Of

-Track if you have enough packaging to meet demand.
-It’s crucial to keep a tight inventory on the packaging you have at your fulfillment center, and whether it is enough to meet the demands of the season.
+Track whether you have enough packaging to meet demand.
+It’s crucial to keep a tight inventory of the packaging at your fulfillment center and whether it is enough to meet the season's demands.

 Did you ever run out and have to purchase more?
 Did that incur any delays and costs?

 Did you have a surplus?
-Was it of only certain sizes?
+Was it of only specific sizes?

-Try to keep track and keep packaging inventory levels in line with demand.
+Try to keep track of packaging inventory levels that are in line with demand.

 Record breakage